About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 19:1-43 The Book of 2 Samuel [in Smaller Chunks]

 Joab was told, [Look,] the king weeps & mourns for Absalom.
-That [day’s] victory has turned into mourning for all the people, for [they] heard how king [David] grieved for his son.
+That [day’s] victory has turned into mourning [for] all the people, for [they] heard how king [David] grieved for his son.

-Now, therefore, arise & go [out] & speak [pleasantly] to your servants: for I swear by the Lord, if you don’t go [out,] not 1 of these will [stay] with you [tonight].
+Now, therefore, arise & go [out] & speak [pleasantly] to your servants: for I swear by the Lord, if you [don’t go out,] not 1 of these will [stay] with you [tonight.]

-Now, [why] aren’t you [talking] of bringing the king back?
+Now, [why aren’t] you [talking] of bringing the king back?
 King David sent to Zadok & Abiathar, the priests, saying, Speak to the elders of Judah, saying, Why are you the last to bring back the king to his house?

 Shimei, [Gera’s] son, a Benjamite, of Bahurim, [hurried] & came down with the men of Judah to meet king David.
 There were 1,000 men of Benjamin with him & Ziba, [Saul’s former] servant & his 15 sons & 20 servants with him.

-They all went over [the] Jordan [River] before the king.
-A ferry boat [carried] over the [king & his] household to do what he thought [was best].
+They [all] went over [the] Jordan [River] before the king.
+A ferry boat [carried] over the [king & his] household to do what he thought [was best.]

-Shimei, [Gera’s] son, fell & [bowed] down before the king [when] he [came] over [the] Jordan & said to king [David,] Let my lord, the king, not [consider me guilty] & don’t remember all [my actions against you when] you [left] Jerusalem & [take it personally].
-For [I,] your servant knows I have sinned.
+And Shimei, [Gera’s] son, fell & [bowed] down before the king [when] he [came] over [the] Jordan & said to king [David,] Let my lord, the king, not [consider me guilty.]
+And [don’t] remember [the evil that I,] your servant, did the day that my lord, the king, [left] out of Jerusalem & [take it personally.]
+For [I,] your servant know I have sinned.

-It [happened] when he [had] come to Jerusalem to meet king [David,] the king said, [Why] didn’t you go with me, Mephibosheth?
-He answered, My lord, O king, my servant deceived me & said, I will saddle a [mule] for [me] to ride on & go to the king, because [I,] your servant [am] lame.
+It [happened,] when he [had] come to Jerusalem to meet king [David,] the king said, [Why didn’t] you go with me, Mephibosheth?
+He answered, My lord, O king, my servant deceived me & said, I will saddle a [mule] for [me] to ride [on] & go to the king, because [I,] your servant [am] lame.

 [I,] your servant, will go a little way over Jordan with [you,] king.
 Why should [you,] king, [repay] me with such a reward?
-I pray that you let [me,] your servant, turn back again, [so] I may die in [my] own city & be buried by the grave of my father & mother.
+I pray [that] you let [me,] your servant, turn back again, [so] I may die in [my] own city & be buried by the grave of my father & mother.

 [Look,] your servant, Chimham; let him go over with [you,] my lord, the king & do to him what shall seem good to you.
-King [David] answered, Chimham shall go over with me & I will do to him [what] seems good to you.
+And King [David] answered, Chimham shall go over with me & I will do to him [what] seems good to you.

 [Whatever] you shall [request] of me, I will do for you.
-All the people went over [the] Jordan [River].
+All the people went over [the] Jordan [River.]
 When the king [crossed] over, the king kissed Barzillai & blessed him & [Barzillai] returned to his own place.

-All the men of Judah answered them, Because the king is our [close relative, why] are you angry [over] this matter?
-Have we eaten at the king’s expense or has he given us any gift?
+All the men of Judah answered [them,] Because the king is our [close relative, why] are you angry [over] this matter?
+Have we eaten at the king’s [expense] or has he given us any gift?